cs3110/textbook/src/chapters/ds/amortized.md

 The first 7 are (expected) constant-time, but the 8th insert is linear time: it increases the load factor to 2, causing a resize, thus causing rehashing of all 16 bindings into a new table.
+The total cost over that series of operations is
+therefore: the cost of 8 inserts into the old table, plus the cost of allocating a new 16-element table, plus the cost of 16 inserts into the new table.
-The total cost over that series of operations is therefore the cost of 8+16 inserts.
-For simplicity of calculation, we could grossly round that up to 16+16 = 32 inserts.
-So the average cost of each operation in the sequence is 32/8 = 4 inserts.
+That is, a total cost of 40.
+So the average cost of each operation in the sequence is 40/8 = 5 inserts.

-In other words, if we just pretended each insert cost four times its normal price, the final operation in the sequence would have been "pre-paid" by the extra price we paid for earlier inserts.
-And all of them would be constant-time, since four times a constant is still a constant.
+In other words, if we just pretended each insert cost five times its normal price, the final operation in the sequence would have been "pre-paid" by the extra price we paid for earlier inserts.
+And all of them would be constant-time, since five times a constant is still a constant.

 Generalizing from the example above, let's suppose that the number of buckets currently in a hash table is $2^n$, and that the load factor is currently 1.